JobanD/dev-assessment/README.md

 # DEV Assessment

-DATABASE IS NOT HOSTED ONLINE
+DATABASE IS NOT HOSTED ONLINE <br />
-Read below for steps to recreate if needed
+Read below for steps to recreate if needed<br />
 This project was created as per the request of a company during the interview process.

 ## NOTES